gwcoffey/gwcoffey.com/content/archive/flickr/halloween/2016-yzma-from-the-emperors-new-groove/index.md

 ---
-title: "Sophia as Yzma from The Emperor’s New Groove"
+title: "Yzma from The Emperor’s New Groove"
 date: 2016-10-31
 archive: flickr
 tags: